gjtucker/PC-Select/README.md

 run_sim_geno_sim_pheno
 ```

 Runs the simulation in Table 1.
 Briefly, creates 100 simulated data sets with 1000 individuals and 10000 markers with p = 0.05, 0.005 markers causal and with or without population stratification.
-Results are plotted.
+See manuscript for details.

 ## Real genotypes and simulated phenotypes